osixia/container-baseimage/README.md

 At the container first start it will search in /container/service or /container/run/service (if --copy-service option is used) all image's services.

 In a service directory (e.g /container/service/my-service):
-  - If a startup.sh file is found, the tool link it to /container/run/startup/my-service
+  - If a startup.sh file is found, the file is linked to /container/run/startup/my-service
-  - If a process.sh file is found, the tool link it to /container/run/process/my-service/run
+  - If a process.sh file is found, the file is linked to /container/run/process/my-service/run

 ##### Startup files environment setup
-The tool takes all file in /container/environment/* and import the variables values to the container environment.
+*Run tool* takes all file in /container/environment/* and import the variables values to the container environment.
 The container environment is then exported to /container/run/environment and in /container/run/environment.sh

 ##### Startup files execution
-The tool iterate trough /container/run/startup/ directory in alphabetical order and run script.
+*Run tool* iterate trough /container/run/startup/ directory in alphabetical order and run the script.
 At the end of the script execution the environment is restored to the version exported in /container/run/environment

 Finally it try to run /container/run/startup.sh if exists.

 ##### Process environment setup
-The tool delete all .yaml.startup and .json.startup in /container/environment/*
+*Run tool* delete all .yaml.startup and .json.startup in /container/environment/* and clear the previous environment (/container/run/environment is removed)
 Then it takes all remaining file in /container/environment/* and import the variables values to the container environment.
 The container environment is then exported to /container/run/environment and in /container/run/environment.sh